albertstarfield/libreperf/README.md

-# libreperf 0.1b performance improvement project
+# libreperf 0.1b macOS Darwin kernel performance improvement project
 ------------
 # what is Libreperf?
-An project of attempting to remove macOS (10.12) Sierra and above performance limit on older Mac computer using various command and modification from multiple source or website
+An project of attempting to remove macOS (10.12) Sierra and above or (Possibly jailbroken terminal enabled iOS untested) performance limit on older Apple Devices using various command and modification from multiple source or website
 ------------
 # The Refrence List